From3/Portfolio-Stock_data_collector/README.md

 To use the stock data collector, you can run it from IDE or shell.
 Database credentials can be provided in script arguments, env variables, or inputs given when running the script.
+Arguments have a higher priority than env variables in case both are provided.

 ---